getvictor/website/content/posts/add-webpack-and-typescript-to-chrome-extension/index.md

 draft = false
 +++

 This article is part of a series on creating a production-ready Chrome extension.
 The previous article covered [creating a basic Chrome extension without any tooling](../create-chrome-extension).
+For a list of all articles in the series, see the [Chrome extension series overview](../chrome-extension).

 - [Add webpack bundler](#what-is-webpack)
 - [Add TypeScript](#what-is-typescript)